stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 ```

 The same goes for n-ary sums.
-Here, as a precodition, we only
+Here, as a precondition, we only
 accept single constructor sums, otherwise we'd had
-to somehow encode the constructor as a prefix to the remainer
+to somehow encode the constructor as a prefix to the remainder
 of the list.
 This can be done by using the `SingletonList`
 predicate from `Data.SOP.Utils`.
 Otherwise, the implementation uses exactly the same combinators